Ms. Karen Ray-Williams, Residency Program Coordinator

 - Are student rotations available in the Department of Pediatrics?

 - The third year Core Pediatric Clerkship is not offered to students from international medical schools.
 Fourth year medical students have the opportunity to rotate through the various pediatric subspecialties.
-Students who have completed their Core Pediatric Clerkship and are interested in setting up fourth year rotations may obtain information on the Students page.

 - Are pediatric fellowships offered at John H. Stroger, Jr. Hospital?